visgl/luma.gl/docs/api-reference/webgl/transform-feedback.md

 The state managed by `TransformFeedback` objects includes the buffers the GPU will use to record the requested varyings.

-The `TransformFeedback` also stores current count of primitives recorded in the current feedback operation, if it is active.
-See [`Query`]() for more information.

 When `TransformFeedback` objects must be "activated" (`TransformFeedback.begin`) before it can be used.
 There a number of caveats to be aware of when manually managing `TransformFeedback` object activation, see the remarks.
 For this reason, luma.gl [`Program.draw`]() call takes an optional `TransformFeedback` object as a parameter and activates and deactivates it before and after the draw call.

 Finally, note that when using transform feedback it is frequently desirable to turn off rasterization: `gl.enable(GL.RASTERIZER_DISCARD)` to prevent the fragment shader from running.